 RMD dollar amount is end-of-year total IRA fund dollars / Distribution Period (for your age)

-The RMD is computed at the beginning of each year (if by the same fund brokerage firm) from the total IRA values then.
-You can have multiple IRA, and the RMD applies to the total of all, but which can be withdrawn from any one of them (if by the same fund brokerage firm).
+The RMD is computed at the beginning of each year from the total IRA values in each IRA provider then.
+At any one provider, the RMD applies to the total IRA amount there, but which can be withdrawn from any fund there.
+I think IRA RMD withdrawal can only come from a fund (not an individual stock).
 The RMD plan is that the tax must be paid, but if this mandatory withdrawal is more than you need, the withdrawal can always be reinvested somewhere else.

 However, any IRA you might inherit is kept very separate, with different rules.
 It cannot accept contributions, and its withdrawals are still 100% taxed but the new law has very different rules.
 Unless inherited from a spouse, then IRA inherited after 2019 have no annual RMD as such, however 100% of it must be withdrawn within 10 years, regardless of age.
 I hear that possibly might change again this year?
 Be aware that one lump-sum total IRA withdrawal likely increases income into a higher income tax rate than if it were distributed more evenly over the full 10 years, while it can also still be earning.